It's the Most Wonderful Time of the Year

 "It's the Most Wonderful Time of the Year" is a popular Christmas song written in 1963 by Edward Pola and George Wyle.
 It was recorded and released that year by pop singer Andy Williams for his first Christmas album, The Andy Williams Christmas Album.
-However, the song was not released as a promotional single by Williams' record label (Columbia Records) that year, as they instead opted to promote his cover of "White Christmas" as the official promo single from the album.
-The song peaked at No. 21 on the UK Singles Chart in 2007 and reached into the Top 10 consistently in the 2000s, peaking at No. 5 in 2020 on the Billboard Hot 100 singles chart in the USA.
+However, the song was not released as a promotional single by Williams' record label (Columbia Records) that year, as they instead opted to promote his cover of "White Christmas" as the official promo single from the album, and was instead released as a single in the UK in 2007.
+"It's the Most Wonderful Time of the Year" has consistently made it onto pop singles charts around the world in the 2010s and 2020s.
+It peaked at No. 5 on the US Billboard Hot 100 singles chart in 2020 and at No. 9 on the UK Singles Chart in 2021.

 History

 Song content

 The song is a celebration and description of activities associated with the Christmas season, focusing primarily on get-togethers between friends and families.
 Among the activities included in the song is the telling of "scary ghost stories," a Victorian Christmas tradition that has mostly fallen into disuse, but survives in the seasonal popularity of numerous adaptations of Charles Dickens' A Christmas Carol.
 Other activities mentioned include hosting parties, spontaneous visits from friends, universal social gaiety, spending time with loved ones, sledding for children, roasting marshmallows, sharing stories about previous Christmases, and singing Christmas carols in winter weather.

 In a 2005 interview, Williams discusses how The Andy Williams Show figured into his recording of the song, first introduced in the 1962 Christmas episode: George Wyle, who is a vocal director, who wrote all of the choir stuff and all of the duets and trios and things that I did with all the guests, he wrote a song just for the show – I think the second Christmas show we did – called 'Most Wonderful Time of the Year'.
 So I did that, you know, every Christmas, and then other people started doing it.
 And then suddenly it's become – not suddenly but over 30 years – it's become a big standard.
 I think it's one of the top 10 Christmas songs of all time now.

 Although Williams recorded multiple other versions throughout his life, the original 1963 version remains the most popular and well-known.

 The song was selected as the theme song for Christmas Seals in 1968, 1976, 2009 and 2012.